-Could a collective experience of awe help societies to deal with difficult situations like the current pandemic better?
+Could a collective experience of awe help societies to deal better with difficult situations like the current pandemic?
 In their recently published paper in the science journal Emotion two researchers at the University of California, Berkeley, state that “awe may lead to uncertainty and ambivalence regarding one’s attitudes, a form of epistemological humility,” and therefore promote “reduced dogmatism and increased perceptions of social cohesion.”

 Access to the paper can be purchased for 14,95 USD, but a German language newspaper article by science journalist Sebastian Herrmann reports on it for free (Süddeutsche Zeitung, February 14, 2021).

 Unluckily, for most scientific disciplines things are not so simple.
-Herrmann points out correctly that even the ultrafast development of vaccines against the Coronavirus was not able to inspire collective awe – just because there are no touching pictures.
+Herrmann correctly points out that even the ultrafast development of vaccines against the Coronavirus was not able to inspire collective awe – because there are no touching pictures.